 How To File A Claim With Your Insurance

 Florida requires every driver to carry a certain amount of insurance for situations like these.
-Since the state follows a pure comparative fault rule, your insurance claim is the first one you’ll file before deciding if you qualify for a lawsuit.
+Since the state follows a modified comparative fault rule, your insurance claim is the first one you’ll file before deciding if you qualify for a lawsuit.

 It’s a requirement for drivers to carry a minimum of $10,000 in personal injury protection and property damage liability.
 If you were struck by another driver and need help covering any medical bills or receiving your insurance benefits, you will call your adjuster and ask for your PIP coverage.